moloch--/RootTheBox/readme.md

  Setup
 -------------------
-* Supported platforms: Ubuntu 11.04
+* Supported platforms: Ubuntu 11.04, but should work on any linux system.
+Windows and OSX have not been tested.
-* Install these packages: tornado (2.2), sqlalchemy (0.7.5), python-recaptcha, python-jsonpickle, or run the __depends.sh__ script in /setup
+* Install these packages: tornado (2.2), sqlalchemy (0.7.5), python-recaptcha, python-jsonpickle
+* Run the __depends.sh__ script in /setup to automatically install required packages
 * Set up the db connection string at __models/\_\_init\_\_.py__
 * 'python . create' to ONLY create the tables
 * 'python -c "import setup.auth" to create the admin account